1973–74 NBA season: Playoffs

+Bracket

+Summary

 Boston met 42–40 Buffalo in Round One, the Braves finishing as a third-place team in the Atlantic Division.
 The Braves were led by self-promoting superstar Bob McAdoo, the NBA's most dangerous shooter at 30.6 points per game and 54.7% accuracy, both tops in the NBA.
 The Big Mac was also among the NBA's top five rebounders and shot blockers, an impressive feat.
 Jack Ramsay's club was well-balanced and deep, with Ernie DiGregorio as the pure point guard to lead his offense.
 The six-game series was very close, with the last three games decided by three points or less.
 But Boston's defense gave them a series win four games to two.

 The aging Knicks had dropped to 49 wins to finish second in the Atlantic, and again drew the Bullets as their first playoff opponents --- the Capital City Bullets.
 Washington, D.C. was slyly and slowly taking over Baltimore's team.
 But the 47-win Bullets were still largely the same bunch.
 Elvin Hayes and Phil Chenier were the team stars this year, with Wes Unseld battling knee injuries.
 Hayes had stepped up to lead the NBA in rebounds.
 The 6'10 240-pounder was also a leading shot blocker, while Chenier proved to be one of the league's best all-around guards at both ends of the floor.
 Now coached by former Celtic K.C.
-Jones, the team gave the Knicks a tough full-seven game series, but the outcome was the same.
+Jones, the team gave the Knicks a tough full-seven-game series, but the outcome was the same.
 Game Four went to overtime and Game Five ended 106–105, both Knick wins.
 Boston and New York were now set for another huge East final.

 Milwaukee met the 47-win Los Angeles Lakers, winners of the Pacific, in the first round, but these were now different Lakers.
 Elmore Smith had come over from Buffalo to lead the league in blocks.
 Connie Hawkins had come over from Phoenix, and Happy Hairston was back on the boards.
 Gail Goodrich continued to bewilder critics with a 25.3 scoring average, trying and making more free throws than any other NBA player at an 86% clip.
 Like the Knicks, the Lakers were deep and smart.
 And old.
 The Bucks blew them out for a 4–1 series win which signaled a clear change between the two teams in their rich rivalry.